datenstruktur/Paperdb/README.md

 * SSD:        Samsung SSD 870(4TB)

 ### parameters
-* 50GB kv in database
+* 100GB kv in database
 * 10 million point lookup
 * 4 bits per key in one filter unit
-* 6 filter units for one sstable
+* 6 filter units for one SSTable
+* Load 2 filters at the beginning
 * 1KB KV
 * On release model
 * Snappy compression is not enabled